tomeshnet/p2p-internet-workshop/README.md

 ## Workshop Materials

 Workshop materials such as lesson plans and worksheets are written as simple [Markdown](https://en.wikipedia.org/wiki/Markdown) files.
 Each presentation slide deck is created as a Markdown-based [GitBook](https://www.gitbook.com).
-All generated assets are published to [GitHub Releases for download](https://github.com/tomeshnet/p2p-internet-workshop/releases).
+All generated assets are published to [GitHub Pages individually](https://github.com/tomeshnet/p2p-internet-workshop/tree/gh-pages) and [GitHub Releases as an archive](https://github.com/tomeshnet/p2p-internet-workshop/releases) for download.

 If you want to generate these assets yourself, simply run `./build` and you will find the generated assets in the `output` folder.
-The `./release` script is used to zip up the generated assets into archives convenient for publishing, which is the form you will find in the GitHub Releases.
+The `./release` script is used to zip up the generated assets into archives convenient for download, which is the form you will find in the GitHub Releases.

+When using the GitBook presentations at a workshop, you can either:

+- Load the appropriate module from GitHub Pages, such as [module-1-presentation](https://tomeshnet.github.io/p2p-internet-workshop/module-1-presentation/)
-When using the GitBook presentations at a workshop, it is most convenient to clone this repository, navigate to the appropriate presentation directory of the module, and serve the GitBook locally by running `gitbook serve`, then navigate to [localhost:4000](http://localhost:4000) from your browser to see the slides.
+- Or serve the slides from your local machine by cloning this repository, navigate to the appropriate presentation directory of the module to run `gitbook serve`, then navigate to [localhost:4000](http://localhost:4000) from your browser to see the slides

 ## Course Design